mathieuancelin/Elem/readme.md

 {
     container: 'the container where the component will be rendered.
 Can be omitted to use it as a factory'
     init: 'init function that receive the state and props as parameters'
-    state: 'the state of the component.
+    initialState: 'function that returns the initial state state of the component.
 If undefined, an empty one will be created'
-    props: 'properties for the component, can be passed at instanciation if factory mode'
+    defaultProps: 'function that returns the initial properties for the component, can be passed at instanciation if factory mode'
     render: 'function that will return an Elem node'
 }
 ```